-Leaving School?
+Leaving School

-Goodbye School, hello Make-Up Artist Career
+Goodbye School, Hello Make-Up Artist Career

 Leaving School to learn new Skills

 We give our students the opportunity to become truly versatile artists so they’re leaving school but learning new skills.
-Our tutors teach the basics as well as new ‘hacks’ and modern techniques.
+Our tutors teach the basics as well as latest skills and modern techniques.
 You’ll learn how to select and use the right equipment, products and materials.
-We’ll ensure you work with hair and wigs – not just make-up so you become a good all-rounder.
-At Brushstroke, you’ll also learn how to move easily from glamour one minute to horror the next.
-Our courses have the right balance of hands-on, practical training together with some theory and study sessions (eg business skills) because we recognise that students learn differently.
-And, should any student require help with their course work, to work around their dyslexia, for example, we are ready to provide support.
+Working with hair and wigs is crucial – not just make-up – so you become a good all-rounder.
+At Brushstroke, you’ll also learn how to move easily from glamour one minute to SFX the next.

 GCSE Re-Takes